• Skip to primary navigation

 Yes, and maybe, depending on if you use real or imitation vanilla.
 Pure vanilla extract is always gluten free!
 Many in the gluten free community worry about the alcohol content in extracts, but this is not an issue.

 Bourbon vanilla made with real vanilla is also gluten free.
 Vanilla can be stored at room temperature, and small amounts go a long way in recipes.
-Molasses is another popular ingredient paired with vanilla, so be sure to see Is Molasses Gluten Free.
+Molasses is another popular ingredient paired with vanilla; see Is Molasses Gluten Free.

 Though pure vanilla extract is gluten free, artificial vanilla extract is a bit more complicated.
 Imitation vanilla is generally free from gluten, but it can contain corn syrup, additives, and coloring to give it that same caramel color as a pure extract.